jpereiran/falabella-bot/README.md

 # falabella-bot
-DIalogflow bot with Falabella's website functionalities
+Slack bot with Dialogflow integration to help the users with Falabella's website functionalities